rhymeswithvocal/digital-garden/_notes/tarot-or-baking/biscuits.md

 ## Recipe

-This is transcribed from a recipe that my aunt sent me.
+This ~is~ was transcribed from a recipe that my aunt sent me, but I have made some changes.

-1. Preheat oven to 400
+1. Preheat oven to 425
 2. **sift together**:
 	- 2 cups flour
 	- 2.5 tsp Baking Powder